Project-X-Mods/coffeelinux/README.md

 12. FirewallD (Better configuration than the standard one)

-13. SteamDeck version of the Steam Client.

-Note: This is designed for PCs with UEFI, Intel CPUs, and Nvidia GPUs, AMD install WILL LIKELY fail because absolutely no AMD specific packages are installed.
+Note: This is designed for PCs with UEFI, Intel CPUs, and AMD CPU/GPUs, nvidia install is hit or miss tbh.

 Note-2 You will have to use fdisk to prepare your drive during installation.